 Please use this identifier to cite or link to this item:

 |Title:||High Efficiency Amplifier|

 |Department:||Department of Electronic Engineering|

 |Supervisor:||Supervisor: Dr. Chan, W S; Assessor: Prof. Luk, K M|

+|Abstract:||In wireless communication system, power amplifier is one of the dispensable parts and consumes most of the power.
+As a result of this, high efficiency amplifier is desirable and many creative topologies are used to enhance the efficiency.
+In reality, efficiency enhancement can increase the lifetime of mobile phone’s battery and save energy for environment consideration.
 In this project, a linear amplifier, a distributed amplifier, a class A amplifier and a Class B amplifier are built as a foundation to understand the relative concept and be familiar with the technique of RF circuit.
 Based on these four amplifiers, a more complicated amplifier using a distributed amplifier and uneven biasing technique to cascade a class A and a class B amplifier to form a wideband high efficiency amplifier.
 Its gain is 10 dBm from 0.8 GHz to 2.2 GHz and efficiency is around 30% to 35% which is higher than conventional amplifier with only around 15% efficiency.
 Due to the consideration that power amplifier are usually required to work in backed off region from saturation power level for some signals such as WCDMA, Doherty amplifier is a optimal choice to solve this problem because of its relatively high efficiency in the backed off region.
 A Doherty power amplifier including a quadrature coupler, a Class B amplifier, a Class C amplifier and two quarter-wave transformer is built to achieve the efficiency enhancement goal.
 Its efficiency is around 60% for the peak value and more than 35% in the 6 dB back off point.|

 |Appears in Collections:||Electronic Engineering - Undergraduate Final Year Projects|

-Items in CityU IR are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in Digital CityU Collections are protected by copyright, with all rights reserved, unless otherwise indicated.